Edit web pages prior to printing. Delete, hide and format elements. Edit text. Remove adverts and sidebars.

 • Hide Except - hide all elements except those currently selected.

-• Delete Except - delete all elements except those currently selected.
+• Delete Except - delete all elements except those currently selected, with varying restrictions.

-• Format - apply format pproperties to currently selected elements.
+• Format - apply format properties to currently selected elements.

 • Text - edit a text piece or insert new text before or after element.